ablanco1950/OCRFromScratch_KaggleDataset_SpanishLicensePlate/README.md

 Download from https://www.kaggle.com/datasets/preatcher/standard-ocr-dataset the archive.zip file, unzip it.

 In the download directory you should find the downloaded test6Training.zip (roboflow.com) and must unzip folder: test6Training with all its subfolders, containing the images for the test and its labels.
-This directory must be in the same directory where is the program GetNumberSpanishLicensePlate_OCRKaggle_labels_MaxFilters.py ( unziping may create two directories with name test6Training and the images may not be founded when executing it, it would be necessary copy of inner directory test6Training in the same directory where is OCRfromScratchKerasCNN_Chars74k_SpanishLicensePlate.py)
+This directory must be in the same directory where is the program GetNumberSpanishLicensePlate_OCRKaggle_labels_MaxFilters.py ( unziping may create two directories with name test6Training and the images may not be founded when executing it, it would be necessary copy of inner directory test6Training in the same directory where is  the mentioned  program GetNumberSpanishLicensePlate_OCRKaggle_labels_MaxFilters.py)

 Operative: